SeaQL/seaql.github.io/SeaORM/blog/2022-06-02-summer-of-code-2022-intro.md

 I am a strong believer in open source.
 I started my GitHub journey 10 years ago, when I published my first programming library.
 I had been looking for a programming language with speed, ergonomic and expressiveness.
 Until I found Rust.

-Seeing a niche and demand, I founded SeaQL in 2020 and have been leading the development and maintaining the libraries since then.
+Seeing a niche and demand for data engineering tools in the Rust ecosystem, I founded SeaQL in 2020 and have been leading the development and maintaining the libraries since then.

 <br/>